 Unparalleled Clinical Training

-Columbia residents have long prided themselves on clinical autonomy, and we believe that by challenging our residents to think and act independently, we give them the greatest opportunities for growth.
-Adequate clinical supervision is provided in a graded manner, with trainees being given more autonomy as their skills and experience progress.
+Columbia residents have long prided themselves on clinical autonomy, and we believe that by challenging our residents to think and act independently in a very supportive environment, we give them the greatest opportunities for growth.
+Clinical supervision is always available and provided in a graded manner, with trainees being given more autonomy as their skills and experience progress.

-Each of the three Gen Med services has its own flavor:
+Each of the three Gen Med services provides broad general medicine exposure and each has its own sub-specialty focus sprinkled in:

 Gen Med 1: Stepdown Unit

-Interns spend an average of 12 weeks on Gen Med, with junior and senior residents doing an additional 12-18 weeks over the final two years of residency.
+Interns spend an average of 12 weeks on Gen Med, and another 12-18 weeks in the subsequent two years of residency.

 On the cardiology ward service, residents care for patients with a wide range of diseases including heart failure, valvular disorders, acute myocardial infarction, and dysrhythmias.
 Resident teams round in the two-attending system, with attendings drawn from many areas within the field—general cardiologists, interventional cardiologists, electrophysiologists, heart failure specialists, and cardiac imaging specialists.